 (c) ask the candidate to show cause why the candidature should not be terminated (refer to section 16 of these procedures).

-11.6 Where a candidate is assessed by the Research Degrees Committee as having made unsatisfactory progress over two consecutive reporting periods within a single year (April and the October follow-up report), or if a candidate has not complied with any condition for continuation of candidature imposed by the Research Degrees Committee during previous consideration of progress reports on the candidature, the candidate shall be asked to show cause why the candidature should not be terminated.
-In compliance with the Higher Education Support Act 2003, RTS entitlements will be terminated if a candidate fails to maintain satisfactory progress.
-Other scholarship support may also be suspended or terminated in compliance with the relevant scholarship conditions booklet.
+11.6 Where a candidate is assessed by the Research Degrees Committee as having made unsatisfactory progress over two consecutive reporting periods within a single year (April and the October follow-up report), or if a candidate has not complied with any condition for continuation of candidature imposed by the Research Degrees Committee during previous consideration of progress reports on the candidature, the candidate shall be asked to show cause why the candidature should not be terminated (refer to section 16 of these procedures).
+Scholarship support may also be suspended or terminated in compliance with the relevant scholarship conditions.
 The Office of Research will provide candidates with advice about implications of unsatisfactory progress on fee liability.

 12. Confirmation of candidature